-In the first chapter, you considered what need you want to meet by creating or changing an ADR program.
+In Chapter 1: Consider Why You Want a Court ADR Program, you considered what need you want to meet by creating or changing an ADR program.
 Now that your planning committee is in place, it is time to clearly articulate the goals of your court ADR program.
 The goals of the program will drive all the decisions about how it will function.

 Goal-setting is a step that can easily be overlooked.
 Program planners may assume that everyone has the same reason for establishing a program.
 Or they may know that there are divergent reasons for creating the program and not want to deal with conflict among the stakeholders.
 Whatever the situation, it is best to tackle the question directly and develop as much consensus as possible.
 Defining the goals is essential to program performance.
 Without defined goals, you won’t have a foundation on which to write your local rules or to make assessments of program functioning in order to make necessary improvements.

 To figure out your program’s goals, you need to understand the context in which you are creating your program.
 This includes how much of a need there is for services and where that need lies, as well as what resources are available to meet that need.
 Examples of information to collect that is relevant to the need for services include: the number of cases that would constitute the pool from which you would refer cases to ADR, how long it takes for the court to process them, typical characteristics of the cases, demographics of parties involved in those cases, how many parties are self-represented, and how the cases are currently being processed through the court system.
 If you have an existing program, you need to collect information about how it is operating, the rules that govern it, what it costs, any evaluations of the program, how many neutrals participate, neutrals’ training, etc.

 What keeps me going is goals.